oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/consume-share/consume-share.md

 ## Task 1: Navigate to the SQL Worksheet

-1. If you still have your SQL Worksheet open, skip over to step **Task: 2**; otherwise, to navigate to the SQL Worksheet, log in to the **Oracle Cloud Console**, if you are not already logged as the Cloud Administrator.
-You will complete all the labs in this workshop using this Cloud Administrator.
-On the **Sign In** page, select your tenancy, enter your username and password, and then click **Sign In**.
-The **Oracle Cloud Console** Home page is displayed.
+1. If you still have your SQL Worksheet open, skip over to step **Task: 2**; otherwise, to navigate to the SQL Worksheet, log in to the **Oracle Cloud Console**, if you are not already logged in.

 2. Open the **Navigation** menu and click **Oracle Database**.
 Under **Oracle Database**, click **Autonomous Database**.